-Where a Grower disposes of interests within 4 years, any deduction obtained by that Grower under

-Division 394 will be reversed in the income years claimed.
+Where a Grower disposes of interests within 4 years, any deduction obtained by that Grower under Division 394 will be reversed in the income years claimed.

-Where two Applicants apply as Joint Growers the first Joint Grower is likely to be entitled to a deduction for the cost of Establishing the Plantation i.e. the \$3,920 (including GST) per hectare which will be paid pursuant to the Project Management Contract and for interest on any borrowed funds used to finance its contribution, when incurred.
-The second Joint Grower is likely to be entitled to deductions for ongoing costs including annual tending, annual rent and insurance and for interest on any borrowed funds used to finance its ongoing costs, when incurred.
+Where two Applicants apply as Joint Growers the first Joint Grower is, in the opinion of the Company, likely to be entitled to a deduction for the cost of Establishing the Plantation i.e. the \$4,400 (including GST) per hectare which will be paid pursuant to the Project Management Contract and for interest on any borrowed funds used to finance its contribution, when incurred.
+The second Joint Grower is, in the opinion of the Company, likely to be entitled to deductions for ongoing costs including annual tending, annual rent and insurance and for interest on any borrowed funds used to finance its ongoing costs, when incurred.